 I wanted an ALL-EDIBLE tree!

 I needed a solid base for it.
-We went shopping to a grocery store and we thought that cabbage and a long cucumber will do the trick, lol
+We went shopping at a grocery store, and we thought that cabbage and a long cucumber would do the trick, lol

 So here it is underneath!

 These are the ingredients you will need to construct the Shrimp Christmas Tree.
 I took these pictures from my first tree experiment.